ScribeMD/.github/CONTRIBUTING.md

 - Add the asdf plugin for all tools in [`.tool-versions`](.tool-versions) (e.g., run `asdf plugin add nodejs` to install the Node.js plugin for asdf).
 - Run `asdf install` to install all asdf-managed tools at the pinned versions.
-- Run `poetry install` to install all Python dependencies.
+- Run `poetry install --sync` to install all Python dependencies.
 - Run `poetry shell` to activate the Poetry virtual environment.
 - Install all pre-commit hooks by running `pre-commit install --install-hooks`.